West London Extension Specialists

 Local Specialist

-Ealing W5, Hanwell W7 and Acton W3 have one of London's highest concentrations of Victorian terraces, which means side returns and wrap-arounds dominate the local extension market.
-Our team works across the Ealing borough every week.
+Ealing W5, Hanwell W7 and Acton W3 have one of London’s highest concentrations of Victorian terraces, which means side returns and wrap-arounds dominate the local market.
+Our team works across the Ealing borough regularly.

 Ealing’s Victorian terrace stock typically has a narrow side return alley between the kitchen and the boundary wall, plus a small original rear addition.
 Filling that alley with a side return extension creates a much wider open-plan kitchen-diner without needing planning permission in most cases.

 Conservation area status covers Bedford Park, Hanwell village and parts of Ealing Common.
 Properties within these areas need design statements showing the extension is sympathetic to the historic character.
-We've completed dozens of conservation area extensions in Ealing and know what the planners want to see.
+We’ve completed conservation area extensions across Ealing and know what the planners want to see.

-For a house extension in Ealing, Hanwell, Acton, Chiswick or Northfields, call us on +44 7404 931629 for a free design consultation.
+For an extension in Ealing, Hanwell, Acton, Chiswick or Northfields, call us on +44 7404 931629 for a free design consultation.

 Extension TypeEaling 2026 Price